ivalitov/dto-generator/README.md

 ## Description

 DTO Generator is a Java library that makes it easy to get Java objects filled with random data generated according to given rules.

 There are various ways to provide configuration:

 - directly on the DTO fields via annotations ;
 - by configuring DtoGenerator instance;
 - by updating common default configuration;
 - do not set anything relying on default configuration;
 - use all the above approaches together.

-This can be useful for test automation, when high variability of data is required.
+This is useful for a test automation when high variability of data is required.

 ## Documentation